orchetect/PrefsKit/README.md

    ```
 2. Using the `Pref(coding:)` macro, which also allows for chaining of coding strategies.

-   The initial coding strategy must be specified by using the synthesized extension property on its concrete type, as shown:
+   Due to Swift macro type system limitations, the base coding strategy must be specified by using a static constructor on its concrete type:

    ```swift
    @PrefsSchema final class Prefs {